tanweijie123/tp/docs/DeveloperGuide.md

    1. Other incorrect edit commands to try: `sedit`, `sedit x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Deleting a Session

+   1. Test case: `sdel 1 f/ true` <br>
+       Expected: The session in index 1 (as shown in the Session List) will be deleted alongside all schedules associated to the session.
+Details of the deleted session is shown in the status message.

+   1. Test case: `sdel 1` <br>
+       Expected: If there are no schedules associated to the session in index 1 (as shown in the Session List), similar to previous.
+Else, it will not delete the session and error message will be shown in the status message

+   1. Other incorrect session delete commands to try: `sdel`, `sdel x` (where x is larger than the list size)<br>
+       Expected: It will not delete the session and error message will be shown in the status message.

 ### Editing a Schedule